 |Ethical Hacking||CIT273||4||CIT268 or CIT270 or Chair approval|

-This option prepares students to support the security of networks, systems located on these networks, and the data/information contained within those systems; identifying, developing, implementing and maintaining security processes throughout organizations to reduce risks, respond to incidents and limit exposure and liability; identifying, notifying, and responding to security threats to networks.
+This option may prepare students to support the security of networks, systems located on these networks, and the data/information contained within those systems; identifying, developing, implementing and maintaining security processes throughout organizations to reduce risks, respond to incidents and limit exposure and liability; identifying, notifying, and responding to security threats to networks.

 This option is designed to align with the National Institute of Technology and Standards’ (NITS) National Initiative for Cybersecurity Education Cybersecurity Workforce Framework to ensure consistent, current, and flexible training in the growing technology field of Information Security.
-Graduates of this option will qualify for positions as entry level information security professionals.
+Graduates of this option may qualify for positions as entry level information security professionals.

 Upon Completion of this Concentration Graduates will be able to:

 - Understand commonly used network services - DNS, mail, web, etc. as well as less common network services.

 - Perform packet analysis and be able to identify malformed packets.